TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/alternate_project.md

 * Combine all the information into one line so that it is easier to interact with the planner.
 For example, you might add a new event by entering "add go to school 8 13 critical" or "add practice lines 14 15 not"

+## Super Challenge

+The super challenge will require knowledge that has not been taught yet.
+You will need to do additional research on your own.
+Good luck!

+Sometimes the time the event is scheduled for is less important than making sure the event is on the schedule.
+Add a parameter to the functions that add an element to the schedule called __force__.
+If force is true, the event must be scheduled.
+If it can't be scheduled at the expected time, find the closest available timeslot in the future and schedule it there instead.
+If the event is critical, then the displaced event should be moved forward.
+Be sure to alert the user that the event has been scheduled, but at a different time than expected!
+The placement will still fail if there are no available timeslots to place the event.

 ## Solutions